prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>If set to <code>OnNamespace</code> namespace matchers will be added to the routes.
+<p>If set to <code>OnNamespace</code>, the operator injects a label matcher matching the namespace of the AlertmanagerConfig object for all its routes and inhibition rules.
-<code>None</code> will not add any additional matchers other than the ones specified in the AlertmanagerConfig
+<code>None</code> will not add any additional matchers other than the ones specified in the AlertmanagerConfig.
 Default is <code>OnNamespace</code>.</p>
 </td>
 </tr>